scorpion8511/med_txt02/README.md

 the enclosing article lists all domains found across its figures.
 The function also writes `_results/data/domain_caption_pairs.jsonl`, containing one line per figure-domain combination with the structure `{ "domain": "pathology", "text": "caption" }`.
-You can also fetch the domain keyword mapping from a remote JSON glossary by passing its URL with `glossary_url`.
+You can also fetch domain keyword mappings from remote JSON glossaries by providing a `glossary_urls` dictionary.
+Each key is a domain name and each value is a URL returning a JSON array of keywords for that domain.
+Passing a single URL is still supported for backward compatibility.

 ```python
 from pmc15_pipeline.data import generate_pmc15_pipeline_outputs